dhruv1955/Netflix-Clone/README.md

 # Netflix-Clone
- Netflix Clone using HTML and CSS.
+ This is a simple clone of the Netflix homepage created using HTML and CSS.
+The goal of this project is to practice and demonstrate basic web development skills, including layout techniques, styling with CSS, and responsiveness.
  Link to the site:https://dhruv1955.github.io/Netflix-Clone/